 Quantum Computing: Is It Worth the Hype?
-Invest Wisely! - YaNoticias
+Invest Wisely! - YANoticias

 Despite the rising optimism, quantum computing faces several challenges:

-– Technical Complexity: Building and maintaining quantum computers is a highly technical endeavor, requiring expertise in both quantum physics and engineering.
+– Technical Complexity: Building and maintaining quantum computers is a highly technical endeavour, requiring expertise in both quantum physics and engineering.

 – Scalability Issues: Current quantum systems often struggle with scalability, leading to a need for extensive error correction to maintain performance.